UPDATED! Universal Studios Japan (USJ): The Ultimate Guide (2023 Edition)

 Universal Prime Annual Pass StandardAdult (12 years old and over) ¥20,000 including tax.
 Child (4-11 years old) ¥14,000 including tax.

-Currently, these can only be bought on the official Universal Studios Japan online ticket store on the Japanese version of the website (Google translated link), via the Lawson convenience store ticketing service (website, Loppi at Lawson store), or at a ticket sales booth at the park (from November 14 2022).
+Currently, these can only be bought on the official Universal Studios Japan online ticket store on the Japanese version of the website (Google translated link), via the Lawson convenience store ticketing service (website, Loppi at Lawson store), or at a ticket sales booth at the park.

 Download this latest guide as a PDF: